Fed hawks press their minority case against easing

 Bernanke in his speech on Thursday steered clear of specifics on policy, but said the Fed will continue to do what it can to support that sector of the economy.

+Beyond QE3, Fed policymakers are also hotly debating whether to adopt so-called thresholds that would tell the world when they finally plan to raise interest rates.
+Based on the plans pitched by some, the thresholds could be unemployment and inflation levels.

+But Plosser, who sits on a Fed communications committee, warned it would be difficult to choose the numerical thresholds, arguing such an approach could cause long-lasting confusion.

-William Dudley, the dovish president of the Federal Reserve Bank of New York, was set to give a speech later on Thursday.
+Rounding out the flurry of activity on Thursday, William Dudley, the dovish president of the Federal Reserve Bank of New York, took to the podium to discuss what he called slow but promising progress regulators have made to tackle the “too big to fail” bank problem.

+Simply breaking up such banks - as Fisher has repeatedly advocated - is not yet the answer, Dudley said in New York.

-Reporting by Pedro da Costa in Charleston, W.Va.; Alister Bull in Washington, D.C.; Ann Saphir in Palo Alto, Calif.; Karen Jacobs in Atlanta; Jonathan Spicer in New York; Editing by Leslie Adler; writing by Jonathan Spicer; Editing by Leslie Adler
+Additional reporting by Pedro da Costa in Charleston, W.Va.,; Alister Bull in Washington, D.C.; Ann Saphir in Palo Alto, Calif.; and Karen Jacobs in Atlanta; Editing by Leslie Adler and Eric Walsh